What is Clorotekal and how is it used?

 In the case of accidental intravenous administration, the toxic effect occurs within 1 minute.
 In mice, the intravenous LD50 of chloroprocaine HCl is 97 mg/kg and the subcutaneous LD50 of chloroprocaine HCl is 950 mg/kg.

-the first consideration is prevention, best accomplished by careful and constant monitoring of cardiovascular and respiratory vital signs and the patient’s state of consciousness after each local anesthetic injection.
-At the first sign of change, administration of CLOROTEKAL must be stopped and oxygen should be administered [see WARNINGS AND PRECAUTIONS].
+Management of Local Anesthetic Emergencies: the first consideration is prevention, best accomplished by careful and constant monitoring of cardiovascular and respiratory vital signs and the patient's state of consciousness after each local anesthetic injection.
+At the first sign of change, administration of CLOROTEKAL® must be stopped and oxygen should be administered [see WARNING AND PRECAUTIONS].

-- CLOROTEKAL is contraindicated in patients with a known hypersensitivity to the active substance, medicinal products of the PABA (para-aminobenzoic acid) ester group, other estertype local anesthetics or to any of the excipients [see WARNINGS AND PRECAUTIONS, Risk Of Hypersensitivity Reactions]
+- CLOROTEKAL® is contraindicated in patients with a known hypersensitivity to the active substance, medicinal products of the PABA (para-aminobenzoic acid) ester group, other ester-type local anesthetics or to any of the excipients [see Risk Of Hypersensitivity Reactions]

 - General and specific contraindications to spinal anesthesia regardless of the local anesthetic used, should be taken into account (e.g., decompensated cardiac insufficiency, hypovolemic shock, coagulopathy)